CYLaiMDPhD/UFO_Sightings/README.md

 Users can explore the sightings by filtering for date, city, state, country, and shape.

 To filter for specific sighting information, use the following input formats:
-\tDate: m/d/yyyy
+- Date: m/d/yyyy
-\tCity: lower case full city name
+- City: lower case full city name
-\tState: lower case two letter abbreviation for states
+- State: lower case two letter abbreviation for states
-\tCountry: lower case two letter abbreviation for countries (us for United States, ca for Canada)
+- Country: lower case two letter abbreviation for countries (us for United States, ca for Canada)
-\tShape: single word lower case terms such as "light", "circle", "triangle", "unknown"
+- Shape: single word lower case terms such as "light", "circle", "triangle", "unknown"

 Users must press enter after each input field to update the table.
 Figure 1 below shows an example of multiple filters being applied and the table.